-Forest Research is working with ClimateXChange, a Scottish Government funded Centre of Expertise in a collaboration between Scotland’s leading research providers, sector stakeholders and policy teams.
+Forest Research worked with ClimateXChange, a Scottish Government funded Centre of Expertise in a collaboration between Scotland’s leading research providers, sector stakeholders and policy teams.
 ClimateXChange works to provide timely, objective and independent research, evidence and expert advice to support the Scottish Government as it develops and implements policies on adapting to the changing climate and the transition to a low carbon society.
-Our contribution aims to support forestry in Scotland become more resilient to climate change and to deliver Scotland’s emissions reduction targets.
+Our contribution aimed to support forestry in Scotland become more resilient to climate change and to deliver Scotland’s emissions reduction targets.

 Adapting to Climate Change

 - Bringing together practitioners, researchers and policy makers to explore current barriers to climate change adaptation and to work towards achievable solutions.

 - Showcasing real-life examples of best practice and innovation through demonstration sites, case studies, workshops and resources.